alabou/NMOS-MatroxOnly/Transports.md

 - The `udp` transport protocol is, by default, an MPEG2-TS multiplexed transport protocol comprising video, audio and data sub-streams.

 - The protocol supports the `.mcast`, `.ucast`, `.mp2t`, `.mp2t.mcast` and `.mp2t.ucast` subclassifications.
-  -- The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
-It corresponds to the more precise `.mp2t.mcast` subclassification.
+  - The `mp2t` subclassification is the default one, being implicit when a subclassification is not povided.
 It corresponds to an MPEG2-TS multiplexed stream being sent through the UDP protocol.
 A Sender using the `udp`, `udp.mp2t`, `udp.mcast`, `udp.ucast`, `udp.mp2t.mcast` or `udp.mp2t.ucast` transport must be associated with a Flow of format `urn:x-nmos:format:mux`.
 A Receiver using those transports must be of format `urn:x-nmos:format:mux`.

 ### RTP.TCP
 - **Name:** `urn:x-matrox:transport:rtp.tcp`